gupta199862/cybersecuritAI/README.md

 # cybersecuritAI
-First landing opage for the startup CYBERSECURITAI
+First landing page for the startup CYBERSECURITAI